Building Monitoring Dashboards with OpenObserve [Tutorial]

 Use Custom Queries for more control and flexibility.
 Here are some scenarios where Custom Query Mode is useful:

-- Advanced Aggregations: If you need specialized aggregations beyond basic counts or averages.
+Advanced Aggregations: If you need specialized aggregations beyond basic counts or averages.

-- Complex Filters: For advanced conditions like
+Complex Filters: For advanced conditions like AND

 /OR

-combinations. - SQL Functions: Use SQL functions for custom data manipulation.
+SQL Functions: Use SQL functions for custom data manipulation.
 See the documentation for a list of available functions.

 For metrics, OpenObserve supports PromQL.
 PromQL is a powerful tool for querying time-series data.
 Here are some examples: